(See also Depressive Disorders.)

 Basic manifestations are similar to those in adults but are related to typical concerns of children, such as schoolwork and play.
 Children may be unable to explain inner feelings or moods.
 Depression should be considered when previously well-performing children do poorly in school, withdraw from society, or commit delinquent acts.

-In some children with major depressive disorder, the predominant mood is irritability rather than sadness (an important difference between childhood and adult forms).
+In some children with a depressive disorder, the predominant mood is irritability rather than sadness (an important difference between childhood and adult forms).
 The irritability associated with childhood depression may manifest as overactivity and aggressive, antisocial behavior.

 In children with intellectual disability, depressive or other mood disorders may manifest as somatic symptoms and behavioral disturbances.

 Major depression in adolescents is a risk factor for academic failure, substance abuse, and suicidal behavior (see Suicidal Behavior in Children and Adolescents).
 While depressed, children and adolescents tend to fall far behind academically and lose important peer relationships.